The Fast & the Frequency: How Fast is 5G?

 How Fast is 5G?

-So, exactly what speeds can 5G provide?
+So, exactly how fast is 5G speed?
 The short answer: It depends.

 As mentioned above, the newly identified 5G spectrum is available in three bands, which provide different tiers of 5G speeds that range from 4G-like to game-changing.